Bias-Variance Tradeoffs in Joint Spectral Embeddings: Corollaries and Statistical Consequences

 \section{Corollaries and Statistical Consequences}

-Included below are proofs of the Corollaries utilizing the asymptotic joint distribution of the rows of the omnibus node embeddings.
+Included below are proofs of the Corollaries utilizing the asymptotic joint distribution of omnibus node embeddings.
 These proofs largely follow direction from Theorem \ref{Main Bias Theorem} and \ref{CLT}.
-We derive the asymptotic covariances of each set of rows explicitly as it serves as a format for the development of further estimators that utlize the rows of $\hat{\bvar{L}}$.
+We derive the asymptotic covariances of each set of rows explicitly as it serves as a format for the development of further estimators that utilize the rows of $\hat{\bvar{L}}$.